riddhimapaliwal/Mental-Disorder-Detection/Detecting Mental Disorders in Social Media/README.md

-# Title: "Detecting Mental Disorders in Social Media"
+# Title: Detecting Mental Disorders in Social Media
 ## description:
   A Java-based web application built using JSP, Servlets, and MySQL.
 This system simulates analysis of user-submitted text (like social media posts) and detects potential signs of mental health conditions such as depression or anxiety using